KolbyNewsome/Smash-GG-Discord-Bot/README.md

 Additional functions come in the form of letting users check for a player's most recently played sets, the games they are entered in along with the corresponding Smash.gg pages, the tournament's stream queue, a multistream link for all of a tournament's streams, and more.

 ## Commands
+* Playerinfo
+  ** Get the Smash.gg pages for every game the specified plaer is enetered in.
 ![Imgur](https://i.imgur.com/Z4TffVD.png)